Vietnam.vn - Nền tảng quảng bá Việt Nam

 QUICK VIEW 20H 20.1: Savings interest rates drop to historic low

-It is reasonable to expect the deposit interest rate to remain at 5% per year, and this level maintained for 5 years will support economic growth.
-With such a deposit interest rate, the bond channel will become attractive again when it has an interest rate of 8-9% per year, because it is about 30% higher than the savings interest rate.
+It is reasonable to expect the deposit interest rate to remain at 5% per year, which, if maintained for 5 years, will support economic growth.
+With such a deposit interest rate, the bond channel will become attractive again when it reaches an interest rate of 8-9% per year, because it is about 30% higher than the savings interest rate.
 The two channels of savings and bonds will be counterweights, but bonds are not necessarily more attractive than the savings channel because of the higher risk level.

 Economist Dinh The Hien

-The target of controlling inflation in 2024 is about 4 - 4.5% on average, so the current interest rate of banks is above 5%/year, according to Associate Professor, Dr. Nguyen Huu Huan (Ho Chi Minh City University of Economics), which is still positive.
-In previous years, there was a phenomenon of negative real interest rates when inflation increased.
-However, investment channels are not attractive, the fear of risk increases, so money still seeks refuge in savings.
+The target of controlling inflation in 2024 is about 4 - 4.5% on average, so the current interest rate of banks is above 5%/year, according to Associate Professor - Dr. Nguyen Huu Huan (University of Economics, Ho Chi Minh City), which is still positive.
+In previous years, the phenomenon of negative real interest rates occurred when inflation increased.
+However, investment channels are not attractive, the fear of risk increases, so money still seeks savings for shelter.

 Interest rates expected to fall in 2024